external-secrets/external-secrets/design/010-out-of-tree-plugins.md

 ## Summary
 This proposal aims to introduce possibility of using out of tree secret stores with External Secrets Operator (ESO).
+This proposal builds on top of [Moritz Johner's work](https://github.com/external-secrets/external-secrets/compare/main...mj-provider-mod).

 ## Motivation
 The proposal is motivated by the need to use ESO with closed source secret stores, such as home-grown solutions used by some companies.
 Upstreaming integrations with such secret stores is not feasible.

 ### Goals
-What are the goals of this proposal, what's the problem we want to solve?
+There are following goals of the proposal:

+* Enabling out of tree providers to be integrated with ESO.

 ### Non-Goals
-What are explicit non-goals of this proposal?
+There are following non-goals of the proposal:

+* Migrating all existing providers to client-server model, though the proposal would enable such step.
+* Minimizing privileges that ESO pod runs with, though the proposal paves way towards such work in the future.

 ## Proposal
 How does the proposal look like?